OpenShiftDemos/demo-guide/docs/index.md

-# Welcome to the OpenShift Container Platform Demo and Workshop Guide
+# Welcome

+Welcome to the OpenShift Container Platform Demo and Workshop Guide.
 This site contains documentation and links to content to help you perform demonstrations or workshops using OpenShift Container Platform and associated Red Hat products.